FrederikNathan/StochasticSchrodingerEquation/README.md

 basic helping functions, such as filename search, timing and string parsing

 NoiseSimulationFunctions:
-helping functions specific for the quantum problem and code, including creation of basic building block matrices, file-naming functions etc
+helping functions specific for the quantum problem and code, including creation of basic building block matrices, file-naming functions etc. Importantly, inert parameters (that have to do with the simulation's accuracy) are defined here

 FloquetOperatorGenerator:
 Finds the Floquet operator for the unitary problem, and diagonalizes it.
 Saves data under ../Data/FloquetSpectra/.
 Writes logs to ../Logs/FloquetOperatorGenerator/